Beat Happening: Studio albums

+Legacy

-Beat Happening's live performances stood out for Calvin's dancing moves (pogo, hula, and shimmy), which he'd seen on news reports about UK punks.
-His onstage behavior did not ingratiate the band to hardcore audiences when they toured with Fugazi in the late 1980s, and audiences were openly hostile, even throwing an ashtray at the band.
+Beat Happening's live performances stood out for Calvin's dancing moves (pogo, hula, and shimmy), which he had seen on news reports about UK punks.
+His onstage behavior did not ingratiate the band to hardcore audiences when they toured with Fugazi in the late 1980s, and audiences were openly hostile, even throwing debris like ashtrays at the band.
 Nonetheless, rock critic Michael Azzerrad suggests that Beat Happening "was a major force in widening the idea of a punk rocker from a mohawked guy in a motorcycle jacket to a nerdy girl in a cardigan."
 The presence of Heather Lewis on drums and Calvin's non-threatening stage presence presented a wider variety of behaviors and identities than other acts in the hardcore scene of the time, which was predominantly male and focused on aggression or hyper-masculinity.
 Beat Happening has been cited as an influence on early riot grrl acts such as Bratmobile and Kathi Wilcox of Bikini Kill.

 Kurt Cobain had the K Records logo tattooed on his forearm, saying it was to "try and remind me to stay a child."
-The song "Lounge Act" on Nevermind references his logo tattoo in the line, “I'll arrest myself and wear a shield.”
+The song "Lounge Act" on Nevermind references his logo tattoo in the line "I'll arrest myself and wear a shield."
 Cobain also played guitar on a K Records release, "Bikini Twilight," with Johnson, released as The Go Team.

-Calvin Johnson was one of the founders of indie-rock label K Records, and comprised one-half of the indie pop band The Go Team, along with Tobi Vail; they had an approach and aesthetic similar to that of Beat Happening.
+Calvin Johnson was one of the founders of indie-rock label K Records, and contemporarily comprised one-half of the indie pop band The Go Team along with Tobi Vail; they had an approach and aesthetic similar to that of Beat Happening.

-Current status

-Though not officially broken up, the band has not performed together in public since the early 1990s.